 - Almost identical: These include saved segments which 99% matches with the comparing sentences or words, such that there is a very minute difference in a single letter or any punctuation.

-- Similar: These include saved segments which matches with the comparing sentences or words, but does not show very close similarity.
+- Similar: These include saved segments which match with the comparing sentences or words, but does not show very close similarity.
 Its probability of similarity lies from 50% to 70%, where segments lying below 65% must not be used for automatic translation.

 - Replacement: On the basis of segment match category, the sentences are then replaced with the segments which were previously translated, to produce the desired result.